rehmanzafar/xai-iml-sota/README.md

 * [ggeffects](https://strengejacke.wordpress.com/2017/05/24/ggeffects-create-tidy-data-frames-of-marginal-effects-for-ggplot-from-model-outputs-rstats/); Create Tidy Data Frames of Marginal Effects for ‚ggplot‘ from Model Outputs, The aim of the ggeffects-package is similar to the broom-package: transforming “untidy” input into a tidy data frame, especially for further use with ggplot.
 However, ggeffects does not return model-summaries; rather, this package computes marginal effects at the mean or average marginal effects from statistical models and returns the result as tidy data frame (as tibbles, to be more precisely).

+* [LOFO](https://github.com/aerdem4/lofo-importance); LOFO (Leave One Feature Out) Importance calculates the importances of a set of features based on a metric of choice, for a model of choice, by iteratively removing each feature from the set, and evaluating the performance of the model, with a validation scheme of choice, based on the chosen metric.

 ## Toolkits
 ### Model debugging and refinement through visualisation toolkits
-The process of identifying, addressing defects or issues within a deep learning model that fails to converge or does not achieve an acceptable performance, interactively incorporate expert knowledge and expertise into the improvement and refinement process of a deep learning model, through a set of rich user interactions, in addition to semi-supervised learning or active learning
+The process of identifying, addressing defects or issues within a deep learning model that fails to converge or does not achieve an acceptable performance, interactively incorporate expert knowledge and expertise into the improvement and refinement process of a deep learning model, through a set of rich user interactions, in addition to semi-supervised learning or active learning.

+- [Keras Visualization Toolkit](https://github.com/raghakot/keras-vis); keras-vis is a high-level toolkit for visualizing and debugging your trained keras neural net models.

 - [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) visualizes the structure of a given computational graph that a user creates and provides basic line graphs and histograms of user-selected statistics.